18 Years

 3. Check if it’s divisible by 400.
 If it is, then it is a leap year.

-Here's one way to look at it: 2020 is a leap year because it’s divisible by 4, not by 100, and not by 400.
+As an example, 2020 is a leap year because it’s divisible by 4, not by 100, and not by 400.
 But 1900 isn’t a leap year because it’s divisible by 100 but not by 400.

 Common Mistakes People Make